Sacred Mushrooms and the Nature of Reality

 But as a threshold.

 Because what lies beyond that point cannot be accessed through control.
+It can only be met through allowing.

 A willingness to let the experience move as it wants to move, without needing to interfere.
-To feel what is arising without immediately reaching for meaning, resolution, or ground.
+To feel what is arising without immediately reaching for meaning, resolution, or certainty.
 To loosen your grip, even slightly, on who you think you are within it.

 This is not something that can be performed or perfected.